turbot/steampipe-docs/docs/steampipe_postgres/configure.md

 To use the Steampipe Postgres FDW, you first have to create the foreign server and import the foreign schema.

-Login to postgres as a superuser and create the extension:
+Login to Postgres as a superuser and create the extension:

 ```sql
 DROP EXTENSION IF EXISTS steampipe_postgres_aws CASCADE;